sunny/anyplayer/Readme.markdown

     $ anyplayer volume     # prints the volume percentage 100
     $ anyplayer vote       # votes to go to next song (default number of votes is 5)
+    $ anyplayer name
+    iTunes
+    $ anyplayer launched && echo "a player is running" || echo "nothing running" a player is running

 As a Ruby library
 -----------------